mattlinares/mattlinares.github.io/_posts/2014-04-12-how-to-encrypt-email.md

 To help understand how encryption keys work, think of the public key as a safebox.
 If I want Jo to send me a private message, I give her my safebox (my public key) which she puts her message into, closes the door (encrypts with) and sends off.

-My private key is the only key which can unlock the box, so wherever the box ends up, we can be sure the message is safe.
+My private key is the only key which can unlock the box, so wherever the box ends up, the message stay private.

 I want everyone to send me private emails, so I make sure my safeboxes are widely distributed.